riccardotorre/DNNLikelihood_dev/docs/likelihood.rst

     .. py:attribute:: DNNLikelihood.Likelihood.logpdf

         Attribute corresponding to the input argument :option:`logpdf`.
-When this input is ``None`` the argument :option:`likelihood_input_file` should be given to import the attribute from files.
+When this input is ``None`` the argument :option:`input_file` should be given to import the attribute from files.
         This function is used to construct the :meth:`Likelihood.logpdf_fn <DNNLikelihood.Likelihood.logpdf_fn>` method.

             - **type**: ``callable``